Sanchit-100/AngryGhosts/README.md

 ## How to Run the Game

-To get started with Angry Birds Ghosts, follow these steps:
+To get started with Angry Birds Dead Hour, follow these steps:

 Ensure you have LWJGL (Lightweight Java Game Library) 3 installed, as it’s required to run the game.